calvin-mcd/lumpen/README.md

 *RGB*

 Because this board uses a rp2040, you will need to use a logic shifter to utilise the rgb breakout.
 Something like [this](https://learn.sparkfun.com/tutorials/retired---using-the-logic-level-converter) or [this](https://learn.sparkfun.com/tutorials/bi-directional-logic-level-converter-hookup-guide) for example.
+Or you could try this [hack](https://hackaday.com/2017/01/20/cheating-at-5v-ws2812-control-to-use-a-3-3v-data-line/).

 There are two firmwares are provided.
 I recommend the firmware that is using the onboard single led of the rp2040-zero.
 The second firmware is supposed to support the rgb strip with the above mentioned caveat.